Elissa Rhaïs: Early life

 Rosine Boumendil was born on 12 December 1876 in Blida to a Jewish family of modest means.
 Her father, Jacob, was a baker and her mother, Mazaltov (born Seror) was a housewife.
-She went to a local school until she were placed as domestic in a Jewish family at the age of twelve.
+She went to a local school until she was placed as a domestic in a Jewish family at the age of twelve.
 Later, she claimed she had attended the "École des Religieuses de la Doctrine Chrétienne", although it did not open until her 20s.
 At 18 years old, she married a rabbi named Moïse Amar.
 The couple had three children: a daughter, who died at eleven years old; a son, Jacob-Raymond (1902-1987); another daughter Mireille (1908-1930).
 Jacob-Raymond became also a writer and a journalist better known as Roland Rhaïs.
 He was one of the few Algerian Jews to obtain Algerian nationality after the independence.

 Rosine Boumendil and Amar divorced when she was 38 and she remarried a merchant, Mordecai Chemouil.
 They lived in a villa called the Villa des Fleurs in Algiers, where she opened a literary salon.
 She became known as a storyteller, claiming that her stories were passed down to her by her mother and grandmother, and therefore part of the rich folk heritage of her native region.
 She was encouraged by literary critics, such as Louis Bertrand, to send her stories to literary magazines.